 What types of food can I cook in a convection steam oven?
+Any limitations?

 People often think that steam cooking is reserved for cooking vegetables, but in fact, you can prepare a variety of foods in a fast, healthy, and nutritious way.
 Each steam oven comes with a number of settings such as steam only, convection mode, gourmet mode i.e. pre-made recipes (each manufacturer tends to name this based on their jargon such as Master Chef by Miele and so forth), and slow roast mode, which you can use to prepare just about any dish you want.
 Some of the things you can cook are:

 - Meats: Beef tenderloin, roast chicken, beef jerky, slow-cooked pork ribs, bacon, poached fish

 - Baking: Pizza, sandwich bread, chocolate chip cookies, muffins, pita bread, granola, dinner rolls